AutoDRIVE-Ecosystem/AutoDRIVE-F1TENTH-Sim-Racing/README.md

 ![AutoDRIVE-F1TENTH Sim-Racing](Banner.png)

-F1TENTH Digital Twin Autonomous Sim-Racing League using AutoDRIVE Ecosystem
+F1TENTH Digital Twin Autonomous Sim-Racing League using AutoDRIVE Ecosyste

 > [!NOTE]
 > - The setup has been only tested on the [Ubuntu](https://ubuntu.com) operating system.